+SPECIAL THANKS TO

+Anchored Collective

+Art of Charcuterie

+Eugene Dentistry

+Everyother Studio

+K-97 Classic Rock

+Leftovers Foundation

+Made with Love Cookies

+Masks 4 Canada

+More Than a Fad Thrift Store

+No Woman Without

+Perio Partners

+Seen Ministries

+The Wall Coffee Roasters

+Tycoon Events

+WOW Factor Desserts

+The Wall C

-SPECIAL THANKS TO Anchored Collective Art of Charcuterie Eugene Dentistry Everyother Studio K-97 Classic Rock Leftovers Foundation Made with Love Cookies Masks 4 Canada More Than a Fad Thrift Store No Woman Without Perio Partners Seen Ministries The Wall Coffee Roasters Tycoon Events WOW Factor Desserts Year at a Glance Overview of 2019-2020 After getting through 2018/19, it became clear that there was more work to be done to balance our budget each month.
+Year at a Glance

+Overview of 2019-2020

+After getting through 2018/19, it became clear that there was more work to be done to balance our budget each month.
 Last year was about reducing our expenses, and 2019/20 was about increasing our monthly income.
 As we look forward to expanding, it's important that we are able to sustain the expenses that we are incurring in our present state.

 We have assembled a Fund Development team, consisting of Cam Milliken, who gives us his time to help execute the Fund Development Strategy that was developed for our organization, as well as our Fund Development & Marketing Assistant, Kendra Thompson, who provides great project management and communication.
 Together we have identified priorities as it relates to building a steady and consistent stream of revenue.

 A few ideas that have become a reality are:

-- developed our Recovery Coffee that is branded and ready to sell. - enabling us to cover some of our operating costs. - revenue from profits of the store each month. - 200+ new monthly donors.
+- Recovery Coffee a partnership has developed and grown with the Wall Coffee Roasters who have developed our Recovery Coffee that is branded and ready to sell.

+- We have received a Community Initiative Program (CIP) Operating Grant from the Alberta Government, enabling us to cover some of our operating costs.

+- More Than a Fad Thrift Store has launched and although it is still new to Adeara, we are seeing monthly revenue from profits of the store each month.

+- Together with the Etoroma Creative team, we have partnered with Cineflair to launch a monthly donor campaign, with the intent of bringing greater awareness of Adeara to our city and anticipating the addition of 200+ new monthly donors.

 We eagerly look forward to what lies ahead, and we commit to increasing awareness of what we do for those we serve and as well as making a difference in mental health and addiction in Edmonton and beyond.
 We continue to be fully accredited with 100% compliance and awarded Accreditation with the Canadian Accreditation Council for four years (to 2021).